 Well just what the hell do you do with 100 pounds of borage seedlings?
 Frankly, you compost most of them.
 But borage, especially young borage, has a crunchy, cooling flavor that can best be described as herbal cucumber.
 Borage plays well with fish, and indeed, every now and again I get a faint fishy aroma coming from this plant.
 Holly can’t detect it, so maybe it’s just that I’ve smelled too many fresh fish over the years; many species, especially smelt, smell like cucumbers.

 At a loss, I decided to make one of my green soups.
 Long-time readers of this space know I really, really like bright green sauces and soups.
-I’ve made an asparagus soup with absinthe, a bitchin’ parsley sauce, and so why not a borage soup?
+So why not a borage soup?

 Borage being an herb, I figured I needed something to add body.
 A russet potato worked fine.
 A little veggie stock and a smidge of duck fat added to a heap of blanched borage (borage only needs about 30 seconds in salted boiling water to blanch, by the way), and, after sufficient buzzing, I had a nice green soup.